Good nutrition can reduce your chance of developing cancer, as well as heart disease, type 2 diabetes, and other serious illness.

 We now know that eating well can help to protect against a number of cancers, however there is no single food that can protect against cancer, therefore a wide variety of healthy food is recommended.

 Eating well means enjoying a wide variety of foods and drinks from the five main food groups, and knowing what to limit or avoid.
 Cancer Council WA supports recommendations in The Australian Dietary Guidelines (developed by the Australian Government, Department of Health and Ageing).

-Information such as the recommended number of serves, serving sizes and tips about how to include more or less of particular foods to help you enjoy a healthier diet is available via the following links:
+Information on the different food groups, including recommended number of serves, serving sizes and tips about how to include more or less of particular foods to help you enjoy a healthier diet, is available via the following links:

 Other nutrients to consider when selecting a healthy diet include: